Invest in your future.

 We're here to help.

 At The University of Texas at Austin, we’re committed to making our first-class education affordable to students from all financial backgrounds.
 Our Office of Financial Aid is here to help you understand your options and resources—and it’s well worth it.
 With honors programs comparable to any Ivy League education, Longhorn students still pay less than five other Texas public universities, and far less than many comparable flagship universities across America.

 When alumni earnings are compared to the net cost of a Texas degree, it’s clear why Texas has been recognized for decades as one of America’s best educational values:

-- Employability: Our graduates are among the world’s most employable.
-So says the Global Employability Survey conducted by French education consulting firm Emerging, which placed the university higher than any other school in Texas (2014).
+- Employability: Our graduates are among the world’s most employable, says the Global Employability Survey (2016).

 - Starting Salary: CBS MoneyWatch used PayScale.com data to determine that the university’s recent grads, when compared with their peers completing four-year degrees at the nation’s other state “flagship” schools, earn some of the highest median starting salaries (2013).

-Scholarships are a great way to offset all or part of the cost of your undergraduate education.
-Let us help you find them.
+Scholarships are a great way to offset all or part of the cost of your undergraduate education, and we're here to help you find them.
 No longer an undergraduate?
 You'll want details about fellowship and student employment opportunities.